Zenoo/offline-handler/README.md

     let ajax = new OfflineHandler(['path/to/customFile.js'], ...);
     ```

   * Call your URLs with an additional parameter : `?v=1`, or without any to get the default version.
     Changing this parameter will create a new cache version.
+	Calling your URLs with `?v=no-cache` will bypass the cached versions

 * **Parameters**